johnrnelson/api-puppy/README.md

 Why should I?
 Because it's easier?
 I think not. :smiley:

+The best part about this whole project is the lack of NPM or 3rd party influence.
+This is pure JavaScript, Node, and of course some HTML and CSS for the debugger thing.

 **Your code looks like spaghetti cooked by a chaotic evil newbie!**

 Yeah I'm just having fun here and trying to reach the lowest level of user.